tistaharahap/shorting-futures/content/posts/zscore/the-invisible-hand.md

 * MAD - Score Spot is offside above `1.69`
 * Open Interest is peaking
 * Short squeeze is happening or has happened
+* Spot prices have peaked and higher than futures prices

+Simple no trade zone rule:

+**Don't do any entries if Z Score or MAD - Score Spot is not above `1.69`, both of them MUST agree**